JHXSMatthew/Australian-statistics-API-APP/README.md

 ├── .mvn/wrapper //for mvn command
 ```

-I have write README.md in every folder above to help you with setting up.
+I have written README.md in every folder above to help you with setting up.